octavians23/calculator-flex-bison/README.md

 # How to run it
-  First of all, make sure to have it installed.
-Then run the following.
+  First of all, make sure to have installed flex and bison.
+  Go to the directory that contains both files and run the following commands.

   For linux:
   ```